zetator-gif/math1/classification.md

 2.3.2 Surjection Type(onto fn') - "surjection covers entire target set" every element in target set has pre-image in the domain set:

+$$
+x \forall \exists
+$$

  matter exhibits wave-like behavior.
 For example, a beam of electrons can be diffracted

    **Snell's law** - relationship between **angles of incidence** and refraction when wave passes through boundary between two different **isotropic media**